 - Baking spray or butter (to grease pan)

 - 1.5 cup icing sugar

 - 2 tablespoons plus 2 teaspoons orange juice (less if you want thicker consistency or more if you want a thinner consistency)

-- Meanwhile, in a bowl, combine flour, baking powder, baking soda, salt, ginger, cinnamon, clove and nutmeg.
-Stir to combine and lay to one side.
+- Meanwhile, in a bowl, whisk together the flour, baking powder, baking soda, salt, ginger, cinnamon, clove and nutmeg.
+Set aside.

-- In the bowl of a stand mixer fitted with a paddle attachment (or using a bowl with a hand mixer), blend cream cheese, butter and sugar until combined and smooth, about 2 to 3 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).
+- In the bowl of a stand mixer fitted with a paddle attachment (or using a bowl with a hand mixer), blend (on medium-high speed) cream cheese, butter and sugar until combined, smooth and fluffy, about 2 to 3 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).

-- Add molasses and vanilla extract and mix another 1 to 2 minutes.
-Add eggs, one at a time, blending about 15 to 30 seconds with each egg addition.
+- Add molasses and vanilla extract and blend for another 1 to 2 minutes.
+Reduce speed and add eggs, one at a time, blending about 15 to 30 seconds with each egg addition.

-- Add reserved flour mixture to stand mixer and blend until just combined.
+- Add reserved flour mixture and blend until just combined

 - Generously grease a fluted cake pan (I used a 10-inch, non-stick pan) and pour or scoop batter into it (batter will be thick).
 Tap the pan down on a hard surface a few times to settle the batter and remove any air bubbles.
 Bake for 40 to 45 minutes or until a wooden skewer inserted in the centre of the cake comes out clean.Note: Because pans and ovens can vary, check on at the 40 minute mark).

-- Once done, allow the cake to cool in the pan for 30 minutes.

-- Remove from pan and let COOL COMPLETELY on wire rack before icing and adding any sprinkles.
-Enjoy!
+- Once done, allow the cake to cool in the pan for 30 minutes, then remove from the pan and let COOL COMPLETELY on a cooling rack before icing and adding any sprinkles.
+Slice and enjoy!

-- In a small bowl, add icing sugar.
-Add 2 tablespoons of orange juice and stir.
-Then, a teaspoon at a time, add more juice and mix until smooth and creamy.
-Drizzle over cooled gingerbread.
+- Add icing sugar to a small bowl.
+Add 2 tablespoons of orange juice and whisk.
+A teaspoon at a time, add more juice and whisk until smooth and creamy.
+Drizzle over cooled gingerbread cake.
 Note: If you want the glaze thicker, add a little more icing sugar.
 Conversely, if you want a thinner glaze, add more juice (a little goes a long way).